KatePaulauskas/Project-one/README.md

 - __Footer__

     - The site’s footer is positioned at the bottom of the page and appears across all site pages.
-    - The color of the footer was inspired by the Irish flag theme and is in green.
+    - The color of the footer was inspired by the Irish flag theme and is in green color.
     - Social media links are presented in the footer and when clicked, they take site visitors to Instagram, YouTube, or Facebook pages respectively in a new browser tab.
     - Social media links in the footer encourage site visitors to click on them and subscribe to the Aerial Photography social media channels to stay in touch and get updates on the new content released.